GSUI5051/reactiontimecheat/README.md

 ### The Issue
 When I visit [leaderboard](https://www.humanbenchmark.com/tests/reactiontime/leaderboard) of this test, I found someone use some cheating method to make themselves become the top of this test.
 The top seems a CSOL player, but he claims that he uses javascript for the test.
 The 2nd and 3rd might use Console Debugger and Breakpoints in Google Chrome to make them(it) to the top.
 I tried but I'm not a web programmer and don't know how it works.

+Update: [The cheater](https://www.humanbenchmark.com/users/33526734) has been removed from the leaderboard.

 As a smart A.S.S programmer, I remind that C/C++ can fetch color on the screen and emulates mouse clicking.
 So I copy, paste and modify some codes and make this Fanytastic Sootuff.

 ### The Theory